HPEDevCom/redfishdocs/docs/redfishServices/ilos/ilo5/ilo5_adaptation.md

 ## Introduction

-The iLO 5 RESTful API is fully conformant with the Redfish® protocol <a href="https://www.dmtf.org/sites/default/files/standards/documents/DSP0266_1.6.0.pdf" target="_blank">version 1.6.0</a> and the data model <a href="https://www.dmtf.org/sites/default/files/standards/documents/DSP0268_2021.4.pdf" target="_blank">schema bundle version 2021.4</a>.
+The iLO 5 RESTful API is fully conformant with the Redfish® protocol and the data model mentioned in the [Changelog](/docs/redfishservices/ilos/ilo5/ilo5_changelog/#changelog) file.
 Any remaining support for the pre-Redfish iLO RESTful API has been removed and is replaced by the Redfish equivalents.
 HPE continues to extend the Redfish data model (Oem.Hpe extensions) to enable value for the customer.

 ## iLO 5 has the following additions not implemented in iLO 4